Shoporama Tracking Engine: Server-side tracking for all major platforms

 Which platform should I start with if I’m new?

-Always enable Google GA4 as it is your analytics platform.
-Then add the advertising platforms you actually run campaigns on.
+Always enable Google GA4, as it’s your analytics platform.
+Then add the advertising platforms where you’re actually running campaigns.
 If you use Facebook and Instagram ads, Facebook is the next step.
 If you use Google Search Ads or Performance Max, you should add Google Ads.
 You can always add more platforms later at no extra cost.

-Write to support@shoporama.dk and we'll help you with the setup.
-For a broader introduction to the tracking options in Shoporama, start with Tracking in Shoporama.
-For deeper guides to the individual platforms, see the related articles below.
+Email support@shoporama.dk, and we’ll help you with the setup.
+If you’d like a broader introduction to the tracking options in Shoporama, start with Tracking in Shoporama.
+For more in-depth guides on each platform, see the related articles below.

 Related articles